zero-company/zero-blog/packages/zero-blog-content/src/use-cms.md

 aws iam policy in expressjs
-user group zeroid permission system, zero index data groups importance of having a list of all active and inactive/disable access policies
+user group zeroid permission system, zero index data groups importance of having a list of all active and inactive/disable access policies default policy for all admins policy name: AdminsCanReadOrDelete, list of admins zero-ids